 - method (required, string).
 Value: create. - params (required, object).
 Parameters for the invocation of the create message, containing these members: - type (required, string).
-Media element to be created.
-Allowed Values: - WebRtcEndpoint: This Endpoint offers media streaming using WebRTC. - RtpEndpoint: Endpoint that provides bidirectional content delivery capabilities with remote networked peers through RTP protocol.
-It contains paired sink and source MediaPad for audio and video. - HttpPostEndpoint: This type of Endpoint provide unidirectional communications.
-Its MediaSource are related to HTTP POST method.
+Media pipeline or media element to be created.
+The allowed values are the following: - MediaPipeline: Media Pipeline to be created. - WebRtcEndpoint: This media element offers media streaming using WebRTC. - RtpEndpoint: Media element that provides bidirectional content delivery capabilities with remote networked peers through RTP protocol.
+It contains paired sink and source MediaPad for audio and video. - HttpPostEndpoint: This type of media element provides unidirectional communications.
+Its Media-Source are related to HTTP POST method.
 It contains sink MediaPad for audio and video, which provide access to an HTTP file upload function. - PlayerEndpoint: It provides function to retrieve contents from seekable sources in reliable mode (does not discard media information) and inject them into KMS.
 It contains one MediaSource for each media type detected. - RecorderEndpoint: Provides function to store contents in reliable mode (doesn't discard data).
 It contains MediaSink pads for audio and video. - FaceOverlayFilter: It detects faces in a video feed.
 The face is then overlaid with an image. - ZBarFilter: This Filter detects QR and bar codes in a video feed.
 When a code is found, the filter raises a CodeFound. - GStreamerFilter: This is a generic Filter interface, that creates GStreamer filters in the media server. - Composite: A Hub that mixes the audio stream of its connected sources and constructs a grid with the video streams of its connected sources into its sink. - Dispatcher: A Hub that allows routing between arbitrary port pairs. - DispatcherOneToMany: A Hub that sends a given source to all the connected sinks. - constructorParams (required, object).
 Additional parameters.
-As minimum, the identifier of the media pipeline should be included here. - sessionId (required, string).
+For example: - mediaPipeline (optional, string): This parameter is only mandatory for Media Elements.
+In that case, the value of this parameter is the identifier of the media pipeline which is going to contain the Media Element to be created. - uri (optional, string): This parameter is only required for Media Elements such as PlayerEndpoint or RecorderEndpoint.
+It is an URI used in the Media Element, i.e. the media to be played (for PlayerEndpoint) or the location of the recording (for RecorderEndpoint). - properties (optional, object): Array of additional objects (key/value). - sessionId (optional, string).
 Session identifier.
+This parameter is not present in the first request (typically the media pipeline creation).